 What you will learn and what this is about

-On this module you will examine the principles behind the data driven organisation, including the governance of data and the issues that face organisations in using data for decision making.
+On this module you will examine the principles behind the data driven organisation and the basis of analytics to support decision making.
+This will including the governance of data and the issues that face organisations in using data for decision making.
 You will also learn about the roles of governance frameworks, the professions, and the consequences of setting and implementing data policies and standards across an organisation.
+In terms of analytics you will learn how to devise analytic strategies and apply these to large and complex data sets.
+Focus is on the selection of appropriate methods, evaluating their performance and implementing and communicating solutions.

 To achieve the above objectives you will gain an in-depth knowledge of approaches to the management of information, taking into account the human, organisational and technical, and strategic factors required to establish a cohesive data science programme, from a current to future state, supporting the organisation goals.

-Throughout, the module takes a business/managerial rather than technical viewpoint.

 Learning Outcomes

 On completion of this module you will be able to: